by Mike Atkinson (July 2011, updated May 2014)

 To rehydrate I use a simple turkey syringe (example) you can get at most grocery stores inexpensively.
-I fill it with water and inject about half of the contents into each dried-out bag.
+I fill it with water, insert it by piercing though the top of the bag, and inject about half of the contents into each dried-out bag.

 TIP: You can add liquid rooting hormone to the water.

 CAUTION: When inserting the syringe, be careful not to poke the cutting.
 (Yeah, I’ve done it plenty of times.)

 Please feel free to send me any questions, comments, tips, ideas, gripes, etc.: firstname.lastname@example.org